 For all of your Geode applications:

 Cache, for peer/server applications, or

 ClientCache, for client applications.
 This connects to the Geode system you have configured and initializes any configured data regions.
 Use your cache instance to access your regions and perform your application work.

 - Close your cache when you are done.
-This frees up resources and disconnects your application from the distributed system in an orderly manner.
+This frees up resources and disconnects your application from the cluster in an orderly manner.

 Follow the instructions in the subtopics under Cache Management to customize your cache creation and closure for your application needs.
 You may need to combine more than one of the sets of instructions.
 For example, to create a client cache in a system with security, you would follow the instructions for creating and closing a client cache and for creating and closing a cache in a secure system.

 To aid in the administration of cache data and speed the setup of new environments, you can export a snapshot of the entire cache (all regions) and then import the snapshot into a new cache.
 For example, you could take a snapshot of the production environment cache in order to import the cache’s data into a testing environment.